 Anyone found violating the Library's policies or acting in a disruptive manner will be subject to disciplinary action and/or suspension of Library privileges and/or arrest.

 All audio-visual and computer equipment on the Library's lower level is for users with a current Beloit College ID, who are age 16 and over.
 Exceptions are made for users not affiliated with Beloit College who need to access government document information or resources from the microform collection.

-The use of Library computers is subject to the same policies governing the use of other Beloit facilities, including all applicable state and federal laws, copyright restrictions, and license agreements.
-The College's Information Services and Resources "Policy on Ethical Use of Computing and Information Resources and Privileges" applies to the use of Library computers.
-For copy of policy, see the Ethics section of the ISR website or ask at the Reference or Circulation Desks.
+The use of Library computers and network resources is subject to the same policies governing the use of other Beloit facilities, including all applicable state and federal laws, copyright restrictions, and license agreements.
+The College’s Information Technology Services “Policy on Ethical Use of Computing and Information Resources and Privileges” applies to the use of Library computers.
+For copy of the policy, see https://beloitcollege.atlassian.net/wiki/x/HACy or ask at the Reference or Circulation Desks.